HomeSpecialties › Gastroenterology

 How to optimise your application

-The honest read: There are two bottlenecks, but the decisive one is winning an accredited gastroenterology Advanced Training post after the Divisional exams.
-Because no numeric rubric is published, the levers are the documented selection components — a strong CV with research and gastroenterology exposure, strong referees, and a polished interview — rather than a weighting you can game.
-Endoscopy competence and the CCRTGE logbook are then built during training.
+The honest read: The decisive bottleneck is winning an accredited Advanced Training post after the Divisional exams.
+With no published rubric, the levers are research, gastroenterology exposure, strong referees and a polished interview.
+Endoscopy competence and the CCRTGE logbook are built during training.

 • Pass the Divisional exams cleanly (tied to Eligibility gate, start during BPT) — Both the Divisional Written and Clinical Examinations must be passed to be eligible for Advanced Training — a first-time pass keeps you on timeline and frees time for research and gastroenterology terms.